Alex

 -

-Substitute Resource Teacher, Bright Horizons (JAN 2021-Current)
+Substitute Resource Teacher, Bright Horizons (2021-Current)

 Youth Specialist, AmeriCorps International Council for Refugees & Immigrants (2022-2023)